 Read more - can females have haemophilia?

-- Women who carry the altered gene can pass it on to their sons and daughters.
+- Women who carry the gene alteration can pass it on to their sons and daughters.

-- Most women and girls who carry the gene have normal clotting factor levels.
-In some cases they have mildly reduced clotting factor levels.
-Sometimes their factor levels can be low enought to be classified as having haemophilia, usually mild haemophilia.
+- Most women and girls who carry the gene alteration have normal clotting factor levels.
+Around 20-30% have reduced clotting factor levels.
+Sometimes their factor levels are low enought to be classified as having haemophilia, usually mild haemophilia.
 In a few very rare cases girls and women can have extremely low factor levels and have severe haemophilia.